amirrooholamini/DIP8/README.md

 By running this code, you can read the number of dice present in the image as well as the numbers on each dice.

 ### hist2image.py
-By running this file, you can generate an image from a histogram.
+By running this file, you can generate a random image from a histogram.

 ### find_contours.py